 This means that the homology of this covering space $\ClmN$ is a module over the associated group ring:

 \begin{defn}[Inclusion of group rings] Let us denote the following inclusion map:

 \end{defn} where we denote a new variable by $d:=\xi_1d'$ where $\xi_1=i=e^{\frac{2\pi i}{2}}$.

-Let us consider the homology of the level $\bar{\cN}$ covering which we tensor over $\iota$ with the group ring \begin{rmk}[Structure of the homology of the level $\cN$ covering space] Using this change of coefficients, we have homology groups which become modules over:
+We consider the homology of the level $\bar{\cN}$ covering, which we tensor over $\iota$ with the following group ring: \begin{rmk}[Structure of the homology of the level $\cN$ covering space] Using this change of coefficients, we have homology groups which become modules over:

 \end{rmk}